reekKiE/CompleteSuicideManual-En/English/map_3.md

 ## History

 How did Mount Mihara on the island of Oshima, one of the Izu Islands, become a suicide spot?
-Not many people know about it now, and the cause can be traced back to a mysterious case 60 years ago.
+Not many people know about it now, and the cause can be traced back to a mysterious Case study 60 years ago.
 On February 24, 1933, two 21-year-old female students from a women's vocational school climbed to Mount Mihara.
 One of them said "regards to everyone" and jumped into the crater, while the other was rescued while hesitating.
 The two were planning to commit suicide together.
 This alone was enough to shock the people around them.
 After investigation, it was found that the female student had climbed Mount Mihara with another friend a month ago on January 9th, which also shocked the friend.
 She committed suicide and returned.
 The "death guide" incident caused a sensation in society.
 For unknown reasons, suiciders, mainly young men and women, flocked to Mount Mihara.
 Within three months, 32 suicides and 67 attempted suicides occurred, shocking all of Japan.

 The real situation is that the girl who became the "death guide" was entrusted by someone to accompany someone to commit suicide a month ago.
 Then, a month later, someone accidentally confided in her the idea of ​​​​suicide, so she told them of Mount Mihara.
 Little did she know that person coerced her to be a guide, so she had no choice but to take her friends to the crater.